klmnden/azure-docs.tr-tr/articles/application-gateway/configure-application-gateway-with-private-frontend-ip.md

 ## <a name="log-in-to-azure"></a>Azure'da oturum açma

-Adresinden Azure portalında oturum açın <https://portal.azure.com>
+<https://portal.azure.com> adresinden Azure portalında oturum açın

 ## <a name="create-an-application-gateway"></a>Uygulama ağ geçidi oluşturma